somduttasinha/synthetic-ranking-generation/planning/PLANNING.md

         generation" on various literature search engines yield very few results thus demonstrating that my contribution is necessary
-  - objective of the study
+  - objective of the research
+    - introduce a synthetic ranking generation algorithm where properties of the rankings can be tuned as per the researchers requirements
   - significance of the study
   - outline of the paper
 - Background/Related Work